-Although we have a number of excellent Skimmias in the garden which have the most fabulous honey scent in flower right now, and get lots of bee visits, this clearly wasn’t the source of the yellow pollen – there simply were insufficient bees on the bushes, and the pollen veers more towards orange/buff.
+Although we have a number of excellent Skimmias in the garden, which have the most fabulous honey scent in flower right now, and get lots of bee visits, this clearly wasn’t the source of the yellow pollen – there simply were insufficient bees on the bushes, and the pollen is more of an orange/buff colour.
 So I was intrigued to discover where the bees were sourcing this bright yellow dust from.
-A glance around the landscape showed the very first pussy willow blossoms opening down near the stream, about 300 yards away.Walking down to these confirmed that this was indeed the origin.
-Large numbers of honey bees (and bumbles) were busy collecting the vast quantities of pollen from the often enormous examples of Salix caprea (goat willow), which are found throughout the landscape of our valley and hedgerows.
+A glance around the landscape showed the very first Pussy willow, Salix caprea, blossoms opening down near the stream, about 300 yards away.Walking down to these confirmed that this was indeed the origin.
+Large numbers of honeybees (and bumbles) were busy collecting the vast quantities of pollen from the often enormous, examples of Salix caprea, which are found throughout the landscape of our valley and hedgerows.

 In this regard, we are truly fortunate living in this part of the world, since we have many areas with hedgerows which are unflailed, and copses of mature and varied trees.
 In particular masses of the early spring flowering Goat willows.